joseima/e-commerce/README.md

 ## Utilities:

 **Data Persistence:**

 A utility function is implemented to **persist data in local storage**, ensuring that the store can restore cart or order items if the user reloads or closes the browser.

 ## Future Potential:

 - The site currently verifies a **mock user** to process the cart and create an order, but **user authentication and verification** can be implemented following the existing structure.
 - The architecture supports the **implementation of unit, end-to-end, or integration tests**.

 ---

-Let me know if you need any refinements! 🚀
 <h5>Flowchart</h5>

 <img src="./public/e-commerce-FlowChart.svg" alt="E-commerce flowchart" />